code-check/challenge-jasmine/README.md

 ## Step 3, custom matcher
 We have already use the toBe matcher and more existing matchers exist and can be found in the documentation.

-But in this step we will make own matcher, which will test if a number is the square of another number.
+But in this step we will make our own matcher, which will test if a number is the square of another number.

 First, under `describe("Square", function () {` we will add the following code.
 ```JavaScript